The PHD2 main window is designed for ease of use and clarity.

 field from your guide camera.
 The display is automatically

-adjusted for size, brightness, and contrast so you can have a clear
+adjusted for size, brightness, and contrast so you can view

-view of available stars.
-However, these adjustments are done only
+the available stars.
+However, these adjustments are done

 for display purposes.
 Internally, PHD2